2a) Honeycomb Holstein Model

 G = zeros(eltype(B[1]), size(B[1]))

-# Initialize electron Green's function matrx, also calculating the matrix determinant as the same time.
+# Initialize electron Green's function matrix, also calculating the matrix determinant as the same time.

 logdetG, sgndetG = dqmcf.calculate_equaltime_greens!(G, fermion_greens_calculator)